frantefrante/clinical-voice-interpreter/readme.md

 - **No Cloud by Default**: External APIs require explicit consent
 - **Consent Management**: Environment flags for each external service
 - **Local Storage Only**: All data stored in `./output/` directory

+### Secrets Handling & GitHub Push Protection

+- Put API keys only in `.env` (never commit secrets)
+- `clinical_voice_config.json` is ignored by Git and should not contain API keys
+- If GitHub blocks a push for detected secrets, remove the secret from commit history or allow via GitHub UI if false positive
 - **No Telemetry**: No usage data sent anywhere

 ### Data Retention